Affordability, Efficiency, and Effectiveness (AEE)

 Keep users well informed and involved in major engineering decisions affecting requirements satisfaction, tradeoffs, and affordability.
 Present the AEE risks (as highlighted earlier in "Achieving AEE") to the user community for their decisions in accepting the risks (e.g., increased costs balanced against increased effectiveness) to achieve an overall best value solution.

-- Affordability, Efficiency, and Effectiveness, Corporate Brief, December 2011.
+- Janiga, M., December 2011, Affordability, Efficiency, and Effectiveness, Corporate Brief, The MITRE Corporation.

-- OSD/AT&L Memorandum for Defense Acquisition and Logistics Professionals, Better Buying Power: Mandate for Restoring Affordability and Productivity in Defense Spending, June 28, 2010.
+- OSD/AT&L Memorandum for Defense Acquisition and Logistics Professionals, June 28, 2010, Better Buying Power: Mandate for Restoring Affordability and Productivity in Defense Spending, accessed October 10, 2017.

-- OSD/AT&L Memorandum for Defense Acquisition and Logistics Professionals, Better Buying Power: Guidance for Obtaining Greater Efficiency and Productivity in Defense Spending, September 14, 2010.
+- OSD/AT&L Memorandum for Defense Acquisition and Logistics Professionals, September 14, 2010, Better Buying Power: Guidance for Obtaining Greater Efficiency and Productivity in Defense Spending, accessed October 10, 2017.

-- GAO-11-318SP Opportunities to Reduce Potential Duplication in Government Programs, Save Tax Dollars, and Enhance Revenue, March 2011.
+- Government Accountability Office, March 2011, Opportunities to Reduce Potential Duplication in Government Programs, Save Tax Dollars, and Enhance Revenue, GAO-11-318SP.

-- GAO Testimony before the Committee on Homeland Security and Governmental Affairs, Subcommittee on Federal Financial Management, Government Information, Federal Services and International Security, United States Senate.
-DOD COST OVERRUNS Trends in Nunn-McCurdy Breaches and Tools to Manage Weapon Systems Acquisition Costs, March 29, 2011, pp. 6–8.
+- GAO Testimony before the Committee on Homeland Security and Governmental Affairs, Subcommittee on Federal Financial Management, Government Information, Federal Services and International Security, United States Senate, March 29, 2011, DoD Cost Overruns—Trends in Nunn-McCurdy Breaches and Tools to Manage Weapon Systems Acquisition Costs, pp. 6–8.